Contributed by Maine Historical Society

 Thomas Jefferson wrote this letter to William King, who became Maine's first governor in 1820, responding to the copy of the Maine State Constitution, dated November 17, 1819.

-Jefferson commended King, but also reminded him about the importance of political representation and democracy.
+Jefferson commended King, but also reminded him about the importance of political representation and democracy, noting that under Maine’s constitution, the rights of individuals were usurped by corporate towns, saying,

 About This Item